You can post a new podcast episode by adding a blog post containing an Audio Block.

 Step 3 - Add additional Apple Podcasts podcasting tags

 In the Audio Block Editor, click the Podcasting tab to add Apple Podcasts podcast attributes for this episode.
-This is where you can add the episode duration and the summary of the episode that appears in Apple Podcasts.
+You can add the following information:

 Apple Podcasts pulls the episode summary from the first available text on this list: